• ECTS

 Description

-This first teaching unit is devoted to the basic concepts of chemistry, essential for understanding organic and inorganic chemistry, particularly in systems of biological interest.
-In advance of certain lectures and tutorials, students will work on course documents (written and audio), enabling them to take a full part in the course and understand the concepts presented, as well as the skills to be acquired.
+This first teaching unit is devoted to the basic concepts of chemistry that are essential for understanding organic and inorganic chemistry, particularly in systems of biological interest.
+Students will work on course materials (written and audio) ahead of certain lectures and tutorials, enabling them to fully participate in the face-to-face lectures and tutorials, understand the concepts presented, and acquire the necessary skills.
 All the concepts presented in this course are essential for understanding chemistry and biology courses.

 Read more